 Boost serotonin levels

 “Serotonin is a neurotransmitter responsible for mood regulation, with low levels associated with anxiety, depression, and poor libido.
 Serotonin is made from an essential amino acid called tryptophan, which we must get through the foods we eat.
-If dietary intake is low, this can have a knock-on effect,” Henrietta says.
+If dietary intake is low, this can have a knock-on effect,” hormone expert Henrietta Norton says.
 “Foods such as eggs, nuts, and dark chocolate are rich sources of tryptophan and can contribute to overall mood improvement and enhanced libido.
 Lean proteins, such as salmon and turkey, are also good sources of tryptophan, as well as other amino acids that form the building blocks for mood-enhancing neurotransmitters.”

 Increase Omega 3

 Finally, if you want to biohack your hormones, don’t forget your fatty acids.
 These are found in oily fish (wild salmon, herring, mackerel, anchovies), as well as in flaxseed oil, walnuts, and avocados.
 “These are also associated with regulating hormone fluctuations and improved mood and sexual arousal.”